kristianmandrup/infomatrix-blog/_posts/permit-authorize.md

 A `PermitFilter` filters permits that apply for a given access-request and then the engine iterates these permits to check if the rules allow or deny access for that `access-request`.

+### DSL wrappers

 Typically you would want higher level helper methods which encapsulate this:

 ```js
 current-ability = ability(current-user)